IDS6145-Fall2019/assignment1-rhyben94/README-RB.md

 The second part of the assignment explores data analysis.
 Data analysis and visualization is key to both the input and output of simulations.
 This assignment explores different random number generators, distributions, visualizations, and statistics.
 Additionally, it will look at getting you accustomed to specifying input and output variables to a system.
 We will also practice working with real data.

 # Part 1: Designing a Model - Subway System

 Mass transit is already a vital component for cities hosting large populations, and as populations continue to increase the importance of optimizing the capability of transit systems will only increase.
 Although the potential for remote work opportunities may somewhat mitigate the demand for mass transit options, the reality of climate change and the cost of personal transportation (vehicles, road maintanence, fuel transport, repair, etc.) will necessitate expansion of mass transit systems: the more we can understand about their design and use now may help to reduce negative reactions to the transition to reliance on mass transit such as subways and trains.

 Some nations have already begun to feel the strain of populations that have grown beyond the capabilities of mass transit.
 Many videos captured in Japan and portions of China show passengers literally packed into underground transport cars by the force of several individuals, and while those snapshots may be amusing from the outside that discomfort is not a far off reality for cities such as New York or Washington D.C.

-The problem of human transportation is, of course, not a new one, and with the rapid technological advancements witnessed in the
+The problem of human transportation is, of course, not a new one, and with the rapid technological advancements witnessed in the last century we may be equipped to handle developing challenges.
+While engineers work to achieve game-changing tech such as bullet trains and their ilk, it is up to researchers on the human-factors and modeling side of the equation to explore how best to leverage any new and existing systems.
+Fortunately, we exist in an age of data abundance: models and simulations which previously may have been based on speculation, or a single researcher's afternoon at the stairs of the Tube may now be replaced by empirical data regarding passaenger loads, behaviors, preferences, and more which can inform models which may be used to improve both the structural and social engineering associated with our transit technologies.

 ![Image of Subway City System](images/subway_model.png)